peterelekes/peterelekes/README.md

 - Haskell, Elm, Prolog
 - SQL

-🔗 Here is a link to my GitHub repositories: [click](https://github.com/peterelekes?tab=repositories)

-🔗 Connect with me on LinkedIn: [click](https://www.linkedin.com/in/peterelekes/)
+🔗 Connect with me on [LinkedIn](https://www.linkedin.com/in/peterelekes/)